PaddlePaddle/book/label_semantic_roles/README.en.md

 标点-> WP

-However, complete syntactic analysis requires to identify the relation among all constitutes and the performance of SRL is sensitive to the precision of syntactic analysis, which make SRL a very challenging task.
-In order to reduce the complexity and obtain some syntactic structure information, shallow syntactic analysis is proposed.
+However, complete syntactic analysis requires identifying the relation among all constitutes and the performance of SRL is sensitive to the precision of syntactic analysis, which makes SRL a very challenging task.
+In order to reduce the complexity and obtain some syntactic structure information, the shallow syntactic analysis is proposed.
 Shallow Syntactic Analysis is also called partial parsing or chunking.
-Unlike complete syntactic analysis which requires constructing complete parsing tree, Shallow Syntactic Analysis only need to identify some idependent components with relatively simple structure, such as verb phrases (chunk).
-In order to avoid constructing syntactic tree with high accuracy, some work\[[1](#Reference)\] proposed semantic chunking based SRL methods, which convert SRL as a sequence tagging problem.
+Unlike complete syntactic analysis which requires constructing complete parsing tree, Shallow Syntactic Analysis only need to identify some independent components with relatively simple structure, such as verb phrases (chunk).
+In order to avoid difficulties in constructing a syntactic tree with high accuracy, some work\[[1](#Reference)\] proposed semantic chunking based SRL methods, which convert SRL as a sequence tagging problem.
 Sequence tagging tasks classify syntactic chunks using BIO representation.
 For syntactic chunks forming a chunk of type A, the first chunk receives the B-A tag (Begin), the remaining ones receive the tag I-A (Inside), and all chunks outside receive the tag O-A.

 The BIO representation of above example is shown in Fig.1.